 - Demonic dreams

-- Inexplicable marks or scratches on your body appearing after sleeping
+- Inexplicable marks or scratches on your body appearing after sleeping.
+This is Leviathan connecting to other spirits, such as witchcraft.

 - Struggling to read or meditate on the Bible